lorae/roundup/README.md

 The project directory.

 - **runall.py**:
   The main script in this project.
-It loops through each of the scripts in `roundup_scripts/scrapers/XXX.py`, gathering a data frame of all of the new data available from each website.
+It loops through each of the scripts in `roundup_scripts/scrapers/XXX.py`, first checking against `scraper_status.txt` to check if any of the scrapers are turned off.
+If they are, it skips executing the scraper.
+If the scraper is on, then it will attempt to run it (if there is an error during script execution, then it will turn the scraper off for future runs).
+Running each scraper script means gathering a data frame of all of the new data available from each website.
 Then it invokes the `compare_historic(df)` function from `roundup_scripts/compare.py` to see which of the working papers have already been seen, and which are truly novel. `compare_historic(df)` uses data from `papers_we_have_seen.txt` to make this determination.
 Once `compare_historic(df)` has been successfully executed, new date- and time- stamped files are saved as `historic/weekly_data/YYYY-MM-DD-HHMM.csv`, `historic/weekly_data/YYYY-MM-DD-HHMM.txt`, and `historic/weekly_data/YYYY-MM-DD-HHMM.html` which contain metadata (title, authors, abstract, URL, date published, paper number, and unique paper ID number) on only the working papers that have not previously been scraped by runall.py.

 - **troubleshooter.py**:
   A script Lorae is currently using on occasion to troubleshoot her code.
 Should she instead get vscode so she is not using Notepad++ and IDLE?
 Probably.
 But for now, this works.